13 KiB

 writing a custom status reader for each new custom resource, we need to provide a

-that need to be met in order to compute
+way for the user to express the conditions that need to be met in order to compute

 the status of a given custom resource.
 And we need to do this in a way that is